smith11235/deep_import/README.md

 ActiveRecord and other ORM's are great for ease of code writing and reading.
 But typically slow for bulk data loading.

-Deep Import lets you use standard code, to upload bulk data, with nested relations, in a fraction of the time.
+Deep Import lets you use the same, standard code, you already have, that any new coder would write, to upload bulk data, with nested relations, in a fraction of the time.

 _Note: while this is written against ActiveRecord (ruby), the algorithm is portable to other high level ORMs._

+#### Same Code Benefits
+The same code being used between DeepImport, and normal execution, is important.

+* Any user of the ORM can intuitively, immediately, understand the code
+  * future maintainer or new hire out of college
+* Debugging the code can be done on a single instance, without DeepImport
+  * no need to re-write code to confirm functionality, or parity

 ## Setup Your Code